eclipse-edc/Connector/docs/developer/decision-records/2023-02-28-processing-callbacks/README.md

 - `transactional`

 Dynamic endpoints do not have explicit API keys.
 Security can be provided at the network layer or through a URI with an randomly-generated single-use path part.

+### Event Naming

+Event names will be constructed using a hierarchical period notation.
+For example, `contract.negotiation.initiated`.
+Abstract events can also be referenced.
+For example, `contract.negotiation` can be used to denote all contract negotiation subtypes.

 ## New Services